 The organization became "Tennessee Haitian Voice".
-This non-profit organization became an advocacy group promoting social cultural awareness.
-The aim of the organization is to inform the community with available resources and to reduce or eliminate disparities in services to the Haitian people.
+This non-profit organization became an advocacy group promoting social-cultural awareness.
+The aim of the organization is to inform the community available resources and to reduce or eliminate disparities in services to the Haitian people.
 The organization has been working diligently to achieve its goals: To promote Education, Recreation and Culture programs while providing awareness and assistance to community members.

 Awards and Recognitions

-Our THV President Phidomise Leveque won: Dr Frist Humanitarian Award in 2012 from Southern Hills Medical Center
+Our THV President Phidomise Leveque won: Frist Humanitarian Award in 2012 from Southern Hills Medical Center

 Our Vice President Casimy Sejour won community involvement award 2011